 Pursuant to the SHA, in the event an Investor contemplates transferring any shares of Series B Preferred Stock or Common Stock to another person, the other Investors will each have a right of first refusal to purchase any or all of their respective pro rata portions of such shares, subject to exceptions set forth in the SHA.
-Additionally, in the event we contemplate the sale or other disposition of any patents, Charter will have a right of first refusal to acquire such patents, on the terms and subject to exceptions as more particularly set forth in the SHA.
+Additionally, in the event we contemplate the sale or other disposition of any patents, Charter will have a right of first offer and a right of first refusal to acquire such patents, on the terms and subject to exceptions as more particularly set forth in the SHA.